Celebal-Internship-Task-Jatin-Mittal/Registration-Form/README.md

-# 🚀 React Registration Form with Validation & Dynamic UI
+# 🚀 React Registration Form with Dynamic UI

 Welcome to this sleek, modern **User Registration Form** built with React!
 This project combines smooth animations, real-time validation, and a dynamic user experience to create a professional-grade form — ideal for learning, demoing, or integrating into your next web app.